Biology

 Affordable delivery

 Save your students up to 80% by delivering your courseware through your institution’s day-one access model.
-This simple change can provide them with an equal opportunity to succeed right from the start in a format they prefer and at a price they can afford.
+This simple change can provide them with a greater opportunity to succeed right from the start in a format they prefer and at a price they can afford.
 Students no longer have to wait for financial aid or pay additional out-of-pocket expenses – they are ready when you are.

 Learn more about day-one access